 Chaotix had a troubled development history, beginning life as the infamous Sonic Crackers for the Sega Mega Drive before being housed on the 32X, an equally troubled piece of video game hardware.
 Neither Sonic the Hedgehog nor Miles "Tails" Prower appear in the game (bar an ending cameo), with their places filled by Mighty the Armadillo, Vector the Crocodile, Charmy Bee and Espio the Chameleon.
 Other characters include Bomb the Mechanic and Heavy the Mechanic which act as booby prize characters.
 There is strong evidence to suggest that both Sonic and Tails were playable at some point, however they were removed from the game for currently unknown reasons.

 Chaotix is the only 32X outing for the Sonic universe (although Sonic X-treme was once tipped for a 32X release) and is widely considered to be a black sheep in the Sonic family.
-Many of its characters and concepts have not been seen in a Sonic game since, and the game has not been officially re-released since 1995.
+Many of its characters and concepts have not been seen in a Sonic game since, and the game was only officially rereleased once, through GameTap briefly in 2007.

 According the game's Japanese manual, a mysterious island rose from the sea shortly after the events of Sonic & Knuckles.
 Doctor Eggman discovered the island, and found a mysterious ring inscribed with descriptions of the Chaos Rings, ancient Rings infused with Chaos Emerald energy.
 In order to find these Rings, Eggman built his base, the Newtrogic High Zone, on the island.
 Mighty the Armadillo, Espio the Chameleon, Vector the Crocodile, and Charmy Bee also arrived at the island, and ended up being captured by Eggman and Metal Sonic, and placed in Eggman's Combi Catcher machine.
 Knuckles, curious about the strange island, goes there as well, and manages to rescue Espio.
 The two then go on to stop Eggman from getting the Chaos Rings.